gptjozef/linkedin_automated_poster/README.md

 ![image](https://github.com/gptjozef/linkedin_automated_poster/assets/112521836/5dd7cc4f-6bc4-45e7-80e6-95e6a68bb995)

-The string code = CODE is your access code, save this, you will need this to post.
-Add it to the linkedin_token.json.
 These tokens last for 60 days, after 60 days you will need to grab a new token.
 You can also refresh tokens, see the following documentation on how to do that, for now I haven't gone donw that rabbit hole. https://learn.microsoft.com/en-us/linkedin/shared/authentication/programmatic-refresh-tokens

 Now notice all your scopes are going to be enabled on the auth tab.
 Make sure you have w_member_social enabled, or this won't work.